reppners/ngx-drag-drop/README.md

 The idea is that the directive does not handle lists internally so the `dndDropzone` can be general purpose.

-**Upcoming version release**

-Currently the next version including some performance optimizations is pending.
-See the [CHANGELOG](https://github.com/reppners/ngx-drag-drop/blob/master/CHANGELOG.md) for details.

-You can try it out by installing the `next` version.

-`npm install ngx-drag-drop@next --save`

 ## Usage

 `app.component.html`